-The 2018 markets, source of reservations and geographical segmentations in terms of room revenue are set out in the table below:
+The 2019 markets and geographical segmentations in terms of room revenue are set out in the table below:

-Laguna Phuket hotels Banyan Tree Bangkok Targeted Markets / Type of Customers The Wholesale market and leisure markets account for more than 64 percent of room revenue especially during the high season month while MICE business, GroupTour Series and Wedding group contribute to the rest.
-The Wholesale market and leisure markets account for 81 percent of total revenue, while business travellers and corporate meeting groups represent the rest.
-Geographical Segmentation Asia 55 percent, mainly from People's Republic of China, South Korea, Hong Kong, Japan, India and Thailand.
-Europe 32 percent, mainly from Russia, United Kingdom, Germany, France, Switzerland, and 5 percent from the United States.
-Asia 60 percent, mainly from People's Republic of China, South Korea, Japan, Hong Kong and Singapore.
-Europe 16 percent, mainly from United Kingdom, Germany and France, and 6 percent from the United States.
+Laguna Phuket hotels Banyan Tree Bangkok Targeted Markets / Type of Customers The Wholesale market and leisure markets account for more than 85 percent of room revenue especially during the high season month while MICE business, Group Tour Series and Wedding group contribute to the rest.
+The Wholesale market and leisure markets account for 87 percent of total revenue, while business travellers and corporate meeting groups represent the rest.
+Geographical Segmentation Asia 61 percent, mainly from People's Republic of China, South Korea, Hong Kong, Japan, India, Thailand and Singapore.
+Asia 58 percent, mainly from People's Republic of China, South Korea, Japan, Hong Kong, Taiwan and Singapore.
+Europe 28 percent, mainly from Russia, United Kingdom, Germany, France, Switzerland, 5 percent from the United States and 4 percent from Australia.
+Europe 17 percent, mainly from United Kingdom, Germany and France, 7 percent from the United States and 5 percent from Australia.